nicoguerra18/EventConnect-App/testdoc/Testsuite_Sprint4.md

 **Actual Results**:
 - The joining group page is accessible and functional.
-- user are not able to edit the group detail
+- Group details are correct and reflect the creator's input.

 ---

-## Test Case: TC_CreatePrivateEvent_01 - Creating Private Events in a Group
+## Test Case: TC_CreatePrivateEvent_01 - Public and Private Event Creation

-**User Story**: Create Private Events in Group **URL**: [Create Private Events in Group Issue](https://github.com/nicoguerra18/EventConnect-App/issues/21) **Acceptance Criteria**:
+**User Story**: Public and Private Event Creation **URL**: [Create Private Events in Group Issue](https://github.com/nicoguerra18/EventConnect-App/issues/21) **Acceptance Criteria**:
-1. Creators of a group can create private events that are only visible to group members.
+1. During the event creation process, the creator must have a clear option to mark the event as public or private.
-2. Private events have all the functionalities of public events but are hidden from non-members.
+2. Private events should not be visible in the general 'All Events' listing.

 **Preconditions**:
 - User is logged in, owns a group, and is on the group's page.